jdoleary/Spellmasons/docs/TasksCurrent.md

 - Protect production branch from unintentional pushes

 # To be Triaged
+- bug: clickign to cancel cinematic sometimest clicks on the upgrade accidentally
 - fix: tutorial comes up at the same time it asks you to pick a new spell
 - animate bloat
 - Remove "update" code in golems-menu